Legal-Engineering-Standards-Association/agreements-data-standard/Specification.md

  * `type` SHOULD include `VerifiableCredential` and a domain‑specific type such as `AgreementCredential`.

 D.3.2.
 Proof suites
- * Recommended: `EcdsaSecp256k1RecoverySignature2020` for EVM ecosystems; `Ed25519Signature2020` for Ed25519 ecosystems.
+ * Recommended: `EcdsaSecp256k1RecoverySignature2020` for EVM ecosystems, `Ed25519Signature2020` for Ed25519 ecosystems.
  * Issuers MUST include `verificationMethod` identifiers that resolve under the issuer DID.

 D.3.3.
 Revocation and status